abdulrahman-b0/HijrahDateTime/README.md

 The serializers are:

 - `HijrahDateSerializer` to serialize and deserialize the `HijrahDate` class.
+- `EarlyHijrahDateSerializer` to serialize and deserialize the `EarlyHijrahDate` class.
 - `HijrahDateTimeSerializer` to serialize and deserialize the `HijrahDateTime` class.
 - `OffsetHijrahDateSerializer` to serialize and deserialize the `OffsetHijrahDate` class.
 - `ZonedHijrahDateTimeSerializer` to serialize and deserialize the `ZonedHijrahDateTime` class.